jorgebucaran/fisher/README.md

 fisher add /absolute/path/to/fish-readme
 ```

-To publish the package upload it to GitHub, GitLab, BitBucket, or anywhere you like.
-Keep in mind that Fisher is not a package registry.
+To publish the plugin upload it to GitHub, GitLab, BitBucket, or anywhere you like.
+Keep in mind that Fisher is not a plugin registry.
 Its function is to fetch fish scripts and put them in place so that your shell can find them.

-Now let's install the package from the net.
-Open your [fishfile](#using-the-fishfile) and replace the local version of the package you added with the URL of the repository.
+Now let's install the plugin from the net.
+Open your [fishfile](#using-the-fishfile) and replace the local version of the plugin you added with the URL of the repository.
 Save your changes and run `fisher`.

 ```diff
 - /absolute/path/to/fish-readme